nmaokafor/starWars/README.md

 ### `npm start`

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Happy searching.
+Login using a Starwars user's name and birthdate.
+E.g **Luke Skywalker, 19BBY** Happy searching.

 # Additional Information